Whitstable Trestle Development / Updated 17-05-22

 We are also very concerned about the amount of marine litter generated by the development.
 Whitstable’s Marine Environmental Group’s monthly beach cleans have been collecting large numbers of rubber bands and plastic bags used by the farm.

 Commercial greed is winning, putting in jeopardy the environment & public safety, because the Pacific Oyster grows so much faster and more prolifically than the Native, generating far bigger yield and financial profit.

 The Company has stated previously that 80% of the oysters are sold abroad and very little is sold in the UK.
-Recently Mr Green, the owner, has been complaining in the media about the current Brexit crisis affecting the shellfish industry and threatening to destroy the industry and yet the farm continues to expand.
+Mr Green, the owner, has been complaining in the media about the Brexit aftermath affecting the shellfish industry and threatening to destroy the industry and yet the farm continues to expand.
 A very important environment and vital amenity to the Town is being lost to the profits of a single private business.